nim-lang/Nim/doc/manual.rst

 =================  ============================================
-`intdefine`:idx:   Reads in a build-time define as an integer `strdefine`:idx:   Reads in a build-time define as a string
+`intdefine`:idx:   Reads in a build-time define as an integer `strdefine`:idx:   Reads in a build-time define as a string `booldefine`:idx:  Reads in a build-time define as a bool
 =================  ============================================

 .. code-block:: nim